spatie/laravel-medialibrary/docs/responsive-images/demo.md

   >
   <article class="article">
       <p>
-          The example above demonstrates the <a href="https://docs.spatie.be/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images">responsive images technique</a> used in the Laravel Medialibrary.
+          The example above demonstrates the <a href="https://docs.spatie.be/laravel-medialibrary/v8/responsive-images/getting-started-with-responsive-images">responsive images technique</a> used in the Laravel MediaLibrary.
       </p>
       <h3>Try this:</h3>
       <ul>